FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 The Eckert IV is useful for world maps as it is equal-area and is pleasing to the eye.
 Its standard parallels are at 40° 30’N and 40° 30’S.  This map is only distortion free where the standard parallels intersect the central meridian.

-Let’s see how the distance property fares.
+We will see how the distance property fares.

 4. Using the Measure tool, measure the distance from Atlanta to Alice Springs.